microsoft/AzureTRE/docs/azure-tre-overview/composition-service/api.md

 }
 ```

+!!! caution
-> **Note:** The app registration for a workspace is not created by the API.
+    The app registration for a workspace is not created by the API.
 One needs to be present (created manually) before using the API to provision a new workspace.

 ## Network requirements